SliencerX/Learning-to-Attack-Federated-Learning/README.md

 ## Autoencoder
 ```
-#You can change dataset to train your own autoencoder
+#You can change dataset in denoise.py to train your own autoencoder and replace the autoencoder directory in sim_train.py
 python3 denoise.py
 ```